LSTclock: sidereal time clock

 Complications/widgets

 The app complications can be placed on the watch faces.
 The complications are configurable (i.e., you can choose the location from the list).
+If the chosen location no longer exists, the first location in the list is shown instead.

 (Caveat: updating the complications may not be 100% reliable, and therefore, when you perform time-critical observations or something like that, it is recommended to open the app to check the LST, rather than to rely on the complications.)